ibm-cloud-docs/power-iaas/global-replication-service.md

 ## Resizing a replication-enabled volume
 {: #resize-rep-vol}

-Before you resize a replication-enabled volume, remove the volume from the volume group.
-After the volume resize is completed, add the volume back to the volume group.

 When you resize a volume from a site, the system also resizes the replication-enabled volume on its corresponding remote site after an interval of 24 hours.

 It is recommended not to resize a volume by disabling replication as it results in errors that are related to the volume on the remote site.
 {: important}

 ## Limitations of GRS